-Updated 6/17/20: Tandem Diabetes Care announced that Control-IQ has been approved by the FDA for pediatric use in children ages 6 and older.
+Updated 6/17/20: Tandem Diabetes Care announced that Control-IQ has been approved by the U.S. Food and Drug Administration (FDA) for pediatric use in children ages 6 and older.

 Updated 1/15/20: Tandem Diabetes Care announced the commercial launch of the t:slim X2 with Control-IQ technology on January 15.
 Read the full press release.

 On Dec 13, 2019, the FDA announced the approval of the Control-IQ Hybrid Closed Loop System from Tandem Diabetes Care.
 The approval of the Control-IQ system as a “controller” represents the first-ever approval of an interoperable algorithm for use in an automated insulin dosing (AID) system.

 The Control-IQ technology was built with the t:slim X2 insulin pump and Dexcom G6 continuous glucose monitor working together with help from Control-IQ’s groundbreaking algorithm.
 Features of the algorithm include automated insulin correction boluses for high blood sugars in addition to basal rate modulation, a dedicated hypoglycemia safety system (like that of Basal-IQ), and gradually intensified control overnight to reach 6.1-6.7 mmol/L110-120 mg/dL by morning.
 The system is designed to gradually improve time-in-range.
 No other hybrid closed loop has offered automatic correction boluses or been able to bypass finger stick calibrations.